 Do you make your own motors?

 Nope, I use commercially available propellants.
 Usually black powder motors from Estes or APCP motors from Aerotech.
-For custom or more complicated builds, BPS.space outsources propellant work to other manufactures, who can often achieve higher precision and predictability than any consumer setup.
+For custom or more complicated builds, BPS.space outsources propellant work to other manufacturers, who can often achieve higher precision and predictability than any consumer setup.
 I learn best by experimentation, which works very well for software and electronics, less so for explosives and propellants.

 I also got a C+ in chemistry during high school - designing and making rocket propellant is not a good idea for me :)

 Why don’t you live stream launches or tests?